Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon or delineating that right.

 In Nebraska, youth in juvenile court have the right to counsel in “all proceedings before the juvenile court.”
 Neb.
-Rev. Stat. § 43-272(1).
-The juvenile must be informed of his right to counsel, using “developmentally appropriate language.”
+Rev. Stat.
+Ann. § 43-272(1).
+A youth must be informed of their right to counsel, using “developmentally appropriate language.”
 Neb.
-Rev. Stat. § 43-248.01.
-If a youth appears in court without an attorney, the court shall advise the youth and his or her parent or guardian of the right to counsel.
+Rev. Stat.
+Ann. § 43-248.01.
+In larger counties with a population of more than 150,000 inhabitants, a youth who appears in court without an attorney will have one appointed.
 Neb.
-Rev. Stat. § 43-272(1)(a).
+Rev. Stat.
+Ann. § 43-272(1)(b).
+In smaller counties with a population of fewer than 150,000 inhabitants, a youth who appears without an attorney will be advised of their right to counsel.
 If the court determines that the youth and parent or guardian would like, but cannot afford, an attorney, the court shall appoint one “for all proceedings before the juvenile court.”
 Neb.
-Rev. Stat. § 43-272(1)(a).
+Rev. Stat.
+Ann. § 43-272(1).
 The right to counsel specifically applies to:

 In addition, in parole violation hearings, a youth has a right to “be represented by legal counsel at the expense of the Department of Health and Human Services unless retained legal counsel is available to the juvenile.”
 Neb.
-Rev. Stat. § 43-421(5)
+Rev. Stat.
+Ann. § 43-421(5).

 Determination of Indigence

-Nebraska has no presumption of indigence in juvenile court proceedings.
-The court must make a “reasonable inquiry” about indigence, based on an affidavit filed by the person seeking appointment.
+Nebraska has no presumption of indigence in juvenile court proceedings. “[W]hen neither the minor nor [their] parent or guardian is able to afford counsel,” the youth is entitled to court appointed counsel.
 Neb.
-Rev. Stat. § 29-3902.
-Prior to “a felony defendant’s initial court appearance,” the public defender shall make the indigence determination.
+Rev. Stat.
+Ann. § 29-3915(3).
+Generally, to determine indigence, the court must make a “reasonable inquiry” based on an affidavit filed by the person seeking appointment.
 Neb.
-Rev. Stat. § 29-3901(3).
+Rev. Stat.
+Ann. § 29-3902.
+Prior to a “defendant’s initial court appearance” the public defender shall make the indigence determination.
+Neb.
+Rev. Stat.
+Ann. § 29-3915(3).
 Indigence is defined as being unable to “retain legal counsel without prejudicing one’s financial ability to provide economic necessities for one’s self or one’s family.”
 Neb.
-Rev. Stat. § 29-3901(3).
+Rev. Stat.
+Ann. § 29-3901(3).

 Waiver of Counsel

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-Pursuant to Neb.
-Rev. Stat. § 43-251.01(5), a child shall not be securely detained unless it is a “matter of immediate and urgent necessity” for:
+Pursuant to Nebraska state law, a child shall not be securely detained unless it is a “matter of immediate and urgent necessity” for:

 - the protection of another person or property; or